Blendify/blender-manual/trunk/blender_docs/manual/modeling/meshes/editing/basics/adding.rst

 - Creating Faces with shortcut :kbd:`Ctrl-LMB`, (see Fig. Faces created with source automatically rotated).
 - Creating Faces with shortcut :kbd:`Shift-Ctrl-LMB`, (see Fig. Faces created with no source rotation).

-If you have three or more vertices selected, and left click with mouse while pressing :kbd:`Ctrl-LMB`, you will also create planar faces, but along the vertices selected, following the direction of the cursor.
+If you have three or more vertices selected, and left-click with mouse while pressing :kbd:`Ctrl-LMB`, you will also create planar faces, but along the vertices selected, following the direction of the cursor.
 This operation is similar to an extrude operation, which is explained in the :doc:`Extrude </modeling/meshes/editing/duplicating/extrude>` page.